-When bound to CD20 on the surface of cancerous or normal B cells, the “stem” of Gazyvaro can also attract and bind immune cells (like NK cells).
-This allows Gazyvaro to act as a bridge between the target cell and the immune cell.
-The immune cell then releases molecules that can kill the cell Gazyvaro is bound to.
-Because of its reduced fucose content (a sugar that inhibits binding to certain immune cells, such as NK cells), Gazyvaro more often induces ADCC than comparable anti-CD20 treatments, such as rituximab (e.g., MabThera, Truxima).
+When bound to CD19 on the surface of diffuse large B-cell lymphoma cells or normal B cells, the stem of Minjuvi can also attract and bind immune cells (like NK cells).
+This allows Minjuvi to act as a bridge between the target cell and the immune cell.
+The immune cell then releases molecules that can kill the cell Minjuvi is bound to.

-When Gazyvaro is bound to cancerous or normal B cells, it can also attract immune cells called phagocytes that have the ability to ingest (“eat”) cells that have been coated with Gazyvaro or parts of the complement system.
+When Minjuvi is bound to diffuse large B-cell lymphoma (DLBCL) cells or normal B cells, it can also attract immune cells called phagocytes, which have the ability to ingest (“eat”) cells that have been coated with Minjuvi.

 How is this drug given to the patient?